predix-ui/predix-ui/_pages/develop/map.md

 Out of the box, `px-map` includes the basic things needed to draw and plot data on an interactive map.
-It is also extensible — development teams are encouraged to build their own subcomponents that add features needed for their application.
-We currently do not support visualizations, but any open source Leaflet plugin can be easily converted to be a px-map custom layer.
+It is also extensible — development teams are encouraged to build their own subcomponents that add features needed for their application, and any open source Leaflet plugin can be easily converted to be a px-map custom layer.

 # Basic concepts